 How to Tell Your Teen is Stressed (If They Haven’t Told You Themselves)

 Some teenagers feel compelled to keep stress to themselves.
 This may be out of fear that their parents will either not understand or will try to help by enforcing stricter rules or nagging them about what they should be doing differently.
 That means that oftentimes parents are left guessing about what is really going on with their teenager.

 Look for obvious changes in mood (irritability or withdrawn behavior) or physical symptoms, like overwhelming fatigue, unexplained muscle or stomach pain, headaches, and poor sleep habits.
 These things can signal that something more serious may be happening, and your teen might need extra support to work through it.

 Stress can manifest in some unkind ways.
 Try to be patient with your teen if their formerly compliant and pleasant demeanor suddenly turns into angry outbursts or saying rude things.
 Help them express their emotions and experiences in a more appropriate way, without discounting the message they are trying to send.

 Ask them to sit and share a bit more about why they’re frustrated.
 Genuinely listen to what they have to say and dig deeper where necessary—is this explosion an isolated incident, or is there something else going on?
 Ask how their emotional state has been these days.
 Have they noticed they are having a hard time sleeping?
 Has their appetite changed?
-Help increase their awareness about what they are feeling and how those feelings are manifesting.
+Help increase their awareness about what they are feeling and how they manifest.

 Take Your Role Model-ness Seriously

 As one of the most consistent adult figures in their life, you are constantly modeling behaviors for your child to follow.
-If you’re able to identify when you need to slow down and rest, your teenager will see that.
-You can model good boundaries, self care, and managing big emotions in an appropriate way.
+If you can identify when you need to slow down and rest, your teenager will see that.
+You can model good boundaries, self-care, and manage big emotions appropriately.